The mission of Tom Gold Dance is to present the past, present and future of classical dance to audiences in New York and

 Tom Gold Dance is a New York City based classical dance company founded in 2008 by former New York City Ballet soloist, Tom Gold.
 Comprising some of the most accomplished contemporary ballet artists of our time from the leading companies of the world, Tom Gold Dance aspires to the highest level of artistry through an integrated approach to original choreography, music, and design within the framework of a traditional classical dance vocabulary.

 Tom Gold Dance presents performances, masterclasses, and other public activities.
-In New York, Tom Gold Dance appears at the Florence Gould Auditorium, the Gerald W. Lynch Theater at John Jay College of Criminal Justice, The Kaye Playhouse at Hunter College, the Guggenheim Museum, and other venues throughout the city that provide “the opportunity to see superb dancers out of the major company fishbowl…and choreography that would [be] fun to watch even if it weren’t for the quality of the dancers who performed it” (Critical Dance).
+The Company appears at the Florence Gould Auditorium, the Gerald W. Lynch Theater at John Jay College of Criminal Justice, The Kaye Playhouse at Hunter College, the Guggenheim Museum, and other venues throughout the city that provide “the opportunity to see superb dancers out of the major company fishbowl…and choreography that would [be] fun to watch even if it weren’t for the quality of the dancers who performed it” (Critical Dance).
+Tom Gold Dance annually produces a fall and spring season in New York.

 The Company has also established a considerable presence abroad, appearing in France, Spain, Italy, Bermuda, Israel, Bulgaria, and Cuba, where, in October 2012, the Company represented the United States at the invitation-only 23rd International Ballet Festival of Havana.

 While acquainting audiences with George Balanchine, Jerome Robbins, Twyla Tharp, and other masters, the Company also provides an expansive platform for Tom Gold’s own choreography, envisioned for and set directly Company dancers.
 To date, Gold has created more than a dozen works for Tom Gold Dance, challenging company members to embrace bold new movement that both channels and accentuates their classical training.
 While increasing public opportunities to see some of the world’s best dancers in more intimate settings, Tom Gold Dance also showcases the strengths of his dancers outside of larger ensemble work.